HotPincher/mesto/README.md

 # Project name: Mesto

-This is my third prototype project in Yandex Practicum Web Devlopper training course.
+This is my third prototype project in Yandex Practicum Web Developer training course.
 NOTICE: The current repository is for training purposes only.

 The following features have been implemented in this page: